 Advantages not only accrue to the tenant but also the landlord.
 The lessor may be able to obtain a higher price for the property.
 Additionally, the monthly lease payments are usually higher with the inclusion of such an option.
 The facilitation of full or partial set-off of rental income against mortgage payments occurs when the lessor has a mortgage on the property.
 If the lessee does not qualify for a mortgage loan, the owner gets to keep the property.

 There are also risks associated with such transactions.
 The tenant loses money paid towards lease options in the initial stages for failure to qualify for a mortgage to buy a property.
 The lessee may not qualify for a number of reasons – chief among them being the lessees inability to find the down payment.
 Additionally, the lessee may not have sufficient income to comfortably cover the monthly mortgage payment and meet other monthly expenditures such as utility bills and food.
 The ability to make payments in a timely manner is critical to lending institutions.
-All in all, consulting a real estate coach or a Commercial Real Estate Investing Coaching book would be in your benefit to answer any questions you may have about real estate lease options.
+All in all, consulting a Real Estate Investing Mentor or a Commercial Real Estate Investing Coaching book would be in your benefit to answer any questions you may have about real estate lease options.